Are you looking for the best CRM software for your business?

 However, it does not include useful features like workflow automation, group emailing, and customizable dashboards.

 The more expensive plans have those, as well as many other tools.
 For example, the Enterprise plan packs extras like unlimited advanced user permissions or account management.

-Customer live chat support is available 24/7, and you can even get help in some other languages like Portuguese, Spanish, French, and German.
+Live chat support is available 24/7, and you can even get help in some other languages like Portuguese, Spanish, French, and German.

 If you’re not a registered user you can still contact support by dropping them an email.
 On top of that, the knowledge base on the company’s website provides videos and regular webinars, covering every CRM topic.

 Insightly has three paid plans.
 The Plus tier costs $29/user/month and is just enough to get you started.

 The Professional plan is priced at $49/user/month, while the Enterprise plan is worth $99/user/month.
 You will need the last one if you need an unlimited amount of insight cards on your business intelligence platform.

 Insightly is all about simplicity, so don’t expect a load of features from this client management system.
 Which is not to say it doesn’t have any.
-The Plus plan will provide you with lead management, contact and organization management.
+The Plus plan will provide you with lead management, contact, and organization management.
 Detailed information about all your deals, and iOS and Android apps to use the CRM from any device you want.

 Upgrading to the Enterprise plan, however, will add a lot of extra value.
 For what’s it worth, you get unlimited records and storage, as well as the option to convert up to 50 mobile business cards into contacts (with the Plus plan, the limit is just 15).
 Delegating so many tasks to Insightly should boost your sales team productivity.